ElenaIurco/ElenaIurco/README.md

 <div align="center"> <h1 align="center"> Welcome to my GitHub repository! 🙂  👋 </h1> </div>

 <b>Hi, I'm Elena, a passionate data analyst with a strong focus on creating compelling visualizations that bring data to life.
-My journey in the realm of data analysis has equipped me with a diverse skill set, including data analysis, programming, database management, data visualization and statistical analysis.<b>
+<br>My journey in the realm of data analysis has equipped me with a diverse skill set, including data analysis, programming, database management, data visualization and statistical analysis.<b>

  <p></p>